Kidney Stones

 Family Urology Associates

 If you’re having serious lower abdominal pain or see blood in your urine, you might have a kidney stone stuck in your ureter.
 At least a million Americans develop kidney stones every year, so you’re definitely not alone.
 But, to pass the stone successfully and safely, you need help from Mohammed Haseebuddin, MD, aka Dr. Haseeb, an experienced board-certified urologist.
-At the two locations of Family Urology Associates in Frederick and Hagerstown, Maryland, Dr. Haseeb offers multiple non-surgical and surgical solutions for even the most stubborn of kidney stones.
-Call either office or use the online scheduling tool to learn more.
+At the location in Frederick, Maryland, Dr. Haseeb offers multiple non-surgical and surgical solutions for even the most stubborn of kidney stones.
+Call the office or use the online scheduling tool to learn more.

 Kidney Stones Q & A